-While NCAA honchos have indicated that spring sports athletes should get that lost season of eligibility back next year, it isn’t that simple in the Ivy League.
-If you graduate from an Ivy League school, you’re not allowed to play sports while attending grad school.
+While the NCAA ruled Monday that spring sports athletes should get that lost season of eligibility back next year, it isn’t that simple in the Ivy League.
+If you graduate from an Ivy League school, you’re not allowed to play sports while attending graduate school.
 That’s why a Harvard basketball player is transferring to Ohio State and Penn’s Ryan Betley, among other Ivy graduating seniors, is planning to play elsewhere.

 There are no sports scholarships in the Ivy League, which make this issue both more and less complicated.
 You don’t have to worry about raising scholarship limits.
 You would presumably have to extend current financial-aid deals an extra year.

 Adam Goldner, a lacrosse captain at Penn, is one of those seniors looking at all these issues.
 Does he defer a class or drop a class so he doesn’t graduate, so he’s eligible to come back next spring?
 He doesn’t know.
 He already has a job offer in finance.

 “A lot of pillars,’’ Goldner said of what needs to be considered.